-It is easy for anyone to become socially isolated and need extra support after an illness, operation or challenging health diagnosis or to manage progressive, long-term health conditions.
+It is easy for anyone to need extra support after an illness, operation or challenging health diagnosis or to manage progressive, long-term health conditions.
 Routines can change, independence and confidence can be affected and people, especially those without support networks from friends or family, can become housebound and isolated.

-Our health & wellbeing volunteers offer practical and emotional support, to help people adjust to these life events and regain the confidence and motivation they need to manage their own health & wellbeing, improving both their independence and their quality of life.
+Our health & wellbeing volunteers offer support to help people adjust to these life events and regain the confidence and motivation they need to go on to manage their own health & wellbeing, improving both their independence and their quality of life.

 What does a health & wellbeing volunteer do?